Ramón Armando Rodríguez

 and El Heraldo.
 He worked in large companies such the Royal Bank of Canada (1925-1936), the Industrial Bank of Venezuela (1938-1945) and BAP (1946-1954).

 In 1942 he was involved in the foundation of the Colegio Nacional de Técnicos en Contabilidad (National Association of Accounting Technicians), and was appointed its president in 1947.

 Over 20 years, Ramón Rodriguez wrote a major work, an encyclopedia entitled Diccionario biográfico, geográfico e histórico de Venezuela, a work that seeks to reflect the biographical, historical and geographical knowledge of Venezuela.
 It was first published in Madrid, in 1957.
+He died in Caracas.